technicallySpeaking/technicallySpeaking.github.io/_posts/2018-05-24-internet-of-dingus.md

   - iot
   - arduino
   - dingus
-exerpt: "The making of an IOT ecosystem."
+exerpt: The making of an IOT ecosystem.
 header:
-  teaser: "The making of an IOT ecosystem."
+  teaser: The making of an IOT ecosystem.
-  overlay_image: "/assets/images/nlp-ben.jpg"
+  overlay_image: /uploads/dingus-bb-1.png
   show_overlay_excerpt: false
 ---

 In this month’s Technically Speaking, Ryan demystifies the internet of things by creating an example to illustrate all the parts that make it work.

 ## What's a dingus?

-A dingus is... a kind of a thing.
+A dingus is… a kind of a thing.
 For the purposes of this talk, a dingus has:

 1. Wifi
 2. One actuator